goodSyntax808/thomasharmon808.github.io/content/about.md

 ### Hey, I'm Thomas Harmon 👋

-I'm a full-stack software engineer currently located in Boston, MA.
+I'm a full-stack software engineer currently located in the Bay Area, California.

 My combined major in Computer Engineering and Computer Science has made me a jack-of-all trades and a master at quickly learning new skills.
 My specialties